John Carver Meadows Frost: de Havilland DH.108 Swallow

-Frost had then become heavily involved in one of the most important new developments at the time: swept wings and a tailless configuration on a supersonic jet fighter.
-Designer and company founder, Sir Geoffrey de Havilland, had already begun the D.H.106 Comet development process and was considering that radical configuration for their first jet airliner.
-As Project Engineer on the D.H.108, with only a team of 8–10 draughtsmen and engineers, Frost created a remarkable aircraft by marrying the front fuselage of the de Havilland Vampire to a swept wing and short stubby vertical tail to make the first British swept wing jet, soon to be unofficially known as the "Swallow."
-The elegant and sleek experimental D.H.108 was also to serve as a test "mule" to investigate stability and control problems for the new Comet airliner.
+Frost had then become heavily involved in new developments at the time, that being swept wings and a tailless configuration on a supersonic jet fighter.
+Designer and company founder, Sir Geoffrey de Havilland, had already begun the D.H.106 Comet development process and was considering to apply the configuration for their first jet airliner.
+As Project Engineer on the D.H.108, with a team of 8–10 draughtsmen and engineers, Frost created the DH.108 by combining the front fuselage of the de Havilland Vampire to a swept wing and short stubby vertical tail to make the first British swept wing jet, soon to be unofficially known as the "Swallow."
+The experimental D.H.108 was also to serve as a test "mule" to investigate stability and control problems for the new Comet airliner.

-The D.H.108 first flew on 15 May 1946, a mere eight months after Frost had a go-ahead on the project.
-Company test pilot and son of the builder, Geoffrey de Havilland Jr., flew the first of three aircraft and found it extremely fast – fast enough to try for a world speed record.
+The D.H.108 first flew on 15 May 1946, eight months after Frost had received a go-ahead on the project.
+Company test pilot and son of the builder, Geoffrey de Havilland Jr., who had flown on one of the aircraft had decided to attempt to break the speed record for a jet airliner at the time with said fuselage.
 On 12 April 1948, a D.H.108 did set a world's speed record at 973.65 km/h (605 mph) and later on became the first jet aircraft to exceed the speed of sound.
 The first D.H.108, TG-283, was alleged to have suddenly jumped from Mach .98 to Mach 1.05 while being test-flown by John Derry on 9 September 1948.
 On 27 September 1946, while practising for an upcoming run at a new speed record, Geoffrey de Havilland Jr. died when his D.H.108 broke up in the air at or near the speed of sound.